openstack/skyline-console/docs/en/test/3-2-E2E-table-operation.md

    - Parameter `title`, the name of the operation
    - Parameter `name`, the name of the resource
    - After the resource is in certain states, some operations need to be disabled, the first operation in the row operation list, if it is not operable, it is in the `disabled` state, and the operations in `more`, if not available , Don’t show
-   - Take the router `test/e2e/integration/pages/network/router.spec.js` as an example
+   - Take the router as an example: `test/e2e/integration/pages/network/router.spec.js`
      1. Open the public network gateway when creating the router
      2. Verify that the router cannot be deleted, that is, there is no `Delete` button